smithy-lang/smithy/_sources/spec/event-streams.rst.txt

 -------------------------

 A *multi-event event stream* is an event stream that streams any number of named event structure shapes defined by a union.
-It is formed when an ``inputEventStream`` or ``outputEventStream`` trait references an input or output member that targets a union.
+It is formed when the ``eventStream`` trait is applied to a member that targets a union.
 Each member of the targeted union MUST target a structure shape.
 The member names of the union define the name that is used to identify each event that is sent over the event stream.

 .. _multi-event-input-eventstream: